 Once you’ve created that culture of collaboration and inclusion, the best way to promote that solidarity is through customized merchandise.
 You’ve worked so hard to build and develop your gym community into a team, so it’s only right that they should be outfitted as one.

 When done correctly, brand merchandise serves two main purposes: It reinforces the sense of solidarity and community of your gym culture, and it increases your brand recognition through wearable advertising.
 In order to maximize the potential reach of the products your offering, you want to make sure you invest in a robust gym ecommerce platform.
 You don’t want to limit your sales to only in-person transactions; which leads us to our final gym improvement tip.

 Your gym is, first and foremost, a business; and businesses need to be managed efficiently.
 Using business management software that is specifically built for gyms helps gym owners save time and stay organized.

-The Exercise.com software platform allows gym owners to track members, manage staff, automate billing, generate business reports, manage scheduling, and communicate with their members.
+The Exercise.com fitness business software platform allows gym owners to track members, manage staff, automate billing, generate business reports, manage scheduling, and communicate with their members.
 Additionally, trainers can use the workout and health assessment software to create and log workouts, conduct assessments, train clients on-the-go, and even sell their training programs (and gym merchandise) using the platform’s ecommerce feature.
 The best part is that all of this is done through fully customized web and mobile apps, making your gym easier to manage.

 If you want to improve your gym, focus on the four tips above.
 This won’t happen by chance; you have to be intentional about it, so why wait?
 Get started with Gym Improvement Tip #4 today and schedule a demo with Exercise.com to see how a business management software platform can improve your gym.